isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Human-Animal Combinations in Stem Cell Research (Download here)</p>
-<p><strong>Description:</strong> The use of laboratory animals, often involving
+<p><strong>Description:</strong> This report discusses the critical role of
-human-animal biological material, has been crucial in biomedical research and is closely regulated to ensure animal welfare.
-While there has been little controversy over human-animal combinations in research, recent advances in stem cell research have raised new ethical concerns, prompting the Bioethics Advisory Committee (BAC) to focus on emerging issues in this area.</p>
+laboratory animals in biomedical research and the strict regulations in place for animal welfare.
+Advances in stem cell research have introduced new ethical concerns regarding human-animal combinations, prompting a focus on these emerging issues.</p>
 </td>
 </tr>
 <tr>